Environmental

 issues.

-Environmental Assessment of Artisanal Mining and Installation
+Environmental Assessment of Artisanal Mining and the Installation

-of Mines and Energy in Madagascar Ministry of Mines and Energy,
+of Mines and Energy in Madagascar (1999-2000)

-and natural resource economist forming part of a multi-disciplinary
+consultant served as the social and natural resource economist forming

-international team of experts.
-Studies at pilot sites included:
+part of a multi-disciplinary international team of experts.
+Studies

-environmental impact studies, environmental auditing, development
+at pilot sites included: environmental impact studies, environmental

-in the Highlands and SW of Madagascar..
+The studies were principally in the Highlands and SW of Madagascar.

 Environmental Evaluation and Land Use Planning for Tourism Development

-in the Peripheral Zones of Bemaraha National Park, Madagascar
+of Bemaraha National Park, Madagascar (1999-2000)

 Association Nationale pour la Gestion des Aires Protégées (ANGAP),